-Students can find list of faculty affiliated with each theme under the Faculty tab from which they can determine lab rotation selection.
+Students can find list of faculty affiliated with each theme here, from which they can determine lab rotation selection.
 The student should approach the faculty member via email to set up a time to meet face-to-face to discuss doing a rotation in that lab.
 When a student secures a rotation, she/he needs to notify the program manager, as there is a form that needs to be sent to the rotation mentor and used for evaluation purposes.

 Rotation Lab Selection

 Students should choose their rotation labs in consultation with the theme director.
-To help students become familiar with faculty research interests, a faculty poster session will be held August 11.
+To help students become familiar with faculty research interests, a faculty poster session is held during the first week of classes.
 In addition, students are strongly encouraged to contact faculty to request a one-on-one meeting to learn more about faculty research interests (and their interest in taking rotation students).
 While rotations will typically occur with faculty in the student’s chosen theme, students are free to rotation with faculty in other themes and other research areas.

 - All incoming GBS students are expected to participate in and complete 3 rotations during the first year before choosing a mentor for their thesis work.
 Exceptions require theme director approval.

 - The 3 rotation requirement can be satisfied with any 3 rotations, including a rotation scheduled during the summer before the first year (initiated by June 1) or the 3 rotations scheduled during the first year.